prettymun/alx_data_analysis_projects/README.md

 # alx_data_analysis_projects
 This repository includes my data analysis projects throughout my studies at Alx academy.
 DA is a subset of Data science.
 The dataset is called INTEGRATED PROJECT: ACCESS TO DRINKING WATER.

+**Access to Drinking Water – Data Analysis Project** This repository contains my integrated data analysis project completed during my studies at ALX Academy.
+The project investigates global access to safe and affordable drinking water using data from the WHO/UNICEF Joint Monitoring Programme (JMP).
+This work supports Sustainable Development Goal 6: Clean Water and Sanitation.

+**Project Summary**
+The analysis is divided into two main parts:
+- Understanding the Data (Part 1) – In-depth exploration of the 2020 JMP dataset, analyzing access to drinking water by area, population size, and income group.
+- Transforming the Data (Part 2) – A longitudinal analysis of access from 2000 to 2020 using calculated metrics like Annual Rates of Change (ARC) to assess progress over time by region and population type.

 **PART 1**

 **Understanding the Dataset: WHO/UNICEF JMP (2020)**
 This project uses data from the WHO/UNICEF Joint Monitoring Programme (JMP) for Water Supply, Sanitation, and Hygiene.
 The dataset provides estimates on access to water services for the year 2020.

+**Part 1 – Understanding the Data (2020)**
+**Key Analyses:**
+Population Coverage: Compared dataset population to global estimates.
+Urban vs. Rural Access: Assessed disparities using charts.
+Service Levels: Analyzed national water service distribution using 100% stacked charts.
+Income Groups: Used pivot tables to relate income to access.

+**Tools Used:**
+Google Sheets (Formulas, Charts, Pivot Tables)
+Box & Whisker Plots
+Stacked Bar Charts

 **Dataset Features**
 name - Name of the country or region.